StanzaSystems/stanza-js/samples/express-demo/README.md

 ## Load Testing

-To better understand the benefit of using Stanza, make sure the demo app has been started and then run a load test.
+To better understand the benefit of using Stanza, make sure the demo app has been started and then run a load test (from the `samples/express-demo` directory).

 ```sh
 npm run loadTest
 ```

 This will use [Artillery](https://www.artillery.io/) to send randomized requests to the demo app.

+_Note: The first time you run this, there may be a delay while Artillery is installed._

 You'll see Artillery's statistics along the way, and a summary output at the end, such as the following:

 ```
 ┌─────────┬──────────────┬───────┬─────────┬─────────┬────────────┐